'Coding Is Not Fun, It's Technically and Ethically Complex'

 Re: (Score:2)

 What is ethically complex?
-(Score:3)
+(Score:4, Funny)

 Not all of us writing code to throw the switch of a railroad track with an unstoppable locomotive barrelling down towards a group of three deaf people who could not hear it coming, while there is an invalid in a wheelchair on the side track who could not get out even if he could hear it coming.
 Most of our coding examples are considerably less ethically complicated.